-It felt a bit weird: packing for a full-on festival, knowing that most of the party-people there would be around the same age as our own four ‘fledglings’.
+It felt a bit weird: packing for the Wilderness Festival, knowing that most of the party-people there would be around the same age as our own four ‘fledglings’.

 My youngest daughter sent me her top tips.
 ‘Watch the vino’, she urged.
 And on the style front?
 ‘Wear some long, funky harems, and take a layer for later as you’ll be cold.’

 So, regardless of the ongoing heatwave, we took heed, but not harems, and added fleeces to a car already crammed with tent, sleeping bags, inflatable bed, wet-wipes, sun cream, paracetamol, plasters, water, bug spray and loo rolls…….and hit the road.

 For seven minutes.